-Clients in a wide range of sectors, including large and medium-sized corporations, high-net-worth individuals and charities, rely on Michael to present substantial amounts of legal and factual information in a manner that is clear and insightful.
+Clients in a wide range of sectors, including large and medium-sized corporations, high-net-worth individuals and charities, turn to Michael to present substantial amounts of legal and factual information in a manner that is clear and insightful.
 He has successfully represented clients at all levels of court across Canada, including the Supreme Court of Canada.

 Michael brings a unique understanding of international business to his clients’ matters.
-Prior to joining us, Michael worked as a researcher with an investment company in Japan and later as an officer in the Canadian Foreign Service, serving in Haiti, the Dominican Republic and China.
+Prior to joining us, he worked as a researcher with an investment company in Japan and later as an officer in the Canadian Foreign Service, serving in Haiti, the Dominican Republic and China.

 Canadian Chamber of Commerce